drduh/macOS-Security-and-Privacy-Guide/README.md

 * `sudo ifconfig pflog0 create` to create an interface for logging
 * `sudo tcpdump -ni pflog0` to dump the packets

-Unless you're already familiar with pf, I don't suggest worrying too much about configuring it on OS X.
+Unless you're already familiar with packet filtering, spending too much time configuring pf is not recommended.
+It is also probably unnecessary if your Mac is behind a [NAT](https://www.grc.com/nat/nat.htm) on a secured home network, for example.

 ## Services
 Before you connect to the Internet, you may wish to disable some system services, which use up resources or phone home to Apple.